Table of contents

 Functional Description

-The data feed consists of a approx. 900 kB file which is accessed daily from an SBB database.
-The feed contains data on around 1,200 bicycle parking locations with names, geographical coordinates and some optional information.
+The data feed consists of an approx. 900 KB file which is retrieved daily from an SBB database.
+The feed contains data for around 1,200 bicycle storage locations with names, geographical coordinates and some optional information.

-The files are JSON files encoded in UTF-8 and based on the GeoJSON standard (see https://de.wikipedia.org/wiki/GeoJSON).
+The files are JSON files encoded in UTF-8.
+They are based on the GeoJSON standard (see https://de.wikipedia.org/wiki/GeoJSON).

-The data structure is a GeoJSON ‘FeatureCollection,’ which contains a list (array [ ]) of ‘features’ (the bicycle parking).
+The data structure is a GeoJSON ‘FeatureCollection,’ which contains a list (array [ ]) of ‘Features’ (the bicycle parking spaces).

 • geometry’ a GeoJSON data structure for a point with the WGS-84 coordinates,